dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 ## Let's consider the standard tricks

 **Make doing the thing more pleasant.** Say you spend all your time at your desk playing video games instead of working.
 Will getting a better monitor help?
 Maybe not, because while that makes working more pleasant, it also improves *not* working.
-So you've got to be careful.
+You've got to be careful.

 Some solutions are odd.
 I like a large and completely empty desk.
 I recognize this is absurd—isn't the whole point of a desk to support things?
 But it seems to inspire some sense of possibility and wonder in Jim. ("With all this space for activities, anything is possible!")
-And it improves the experience of working much more than my default behavior of watching goat escape videos.
+And it improves the experience of working much more than it improves my default behavior of watching goat escape videos.

 **Make *not* doing the thing more *un*pleasant (or impossible).** You can also attack the "work distractions gap" from the other side.
 This is exciting because while it's hard to make things better, pain is unbounded!
 My favorite techniques include: